RoRoche/TheTwelve-FactorMobileApp/README.md

 **3. Maximise the use of native components**

 - UI/UX widgets to build UI.
-- SDK core components to build the logical layers
+- SDK core components to build the logical layers.

 **4. Build a smooth UI**

-- Never block the UI andrun big computation in background
+- Never block the UI andrun big computation in background.
 - Keep the user informed and notify him about the current status.
 - Reuse cells in list.
 - Prevent configurations changes and interruptions (phone call).